 Bonus pay gaps are impacted by the following factors:

-Our mean gender pay gap of 17% is slightly better than the national average of 17.4%.
-In 2017 it was 7% and the low representation generally of women in the business means that the statistics show a volatility in the reporting.
+Our mean gender pay gap of 9% is better than the national average of 17.3%.
+In 2018 it was 17% and the low representation generally of women in the business means that the statistics show a volatility in the reporting.
 However, we are committed to regular analysis and monitoring of pay where we will continue to work to remedy any gap that we have.

 At Ibstock Brick Limited we are committed to providing equal opportunities and increasing the diversity of our workforce.
 We are already undertaking several initiatives to increase diversity across our business: